 Your grade at National 5 Psychology is composed of a closed book exam in May/June and an assignment submitted to SQA in April.
 This assignment is open book and is equivalent to a third of your overall grade.
 College unit assessments and a prelim will be sat for this National 5 qualification.
+For Arbroath N5 candidates, there is an option for an NPA in this level of Psychology to be awarded depending upon circumstances and achievement in internal assessments and this option would be discussed with students during the academic year.

-There is an option for an NPA in this level of Psychology to be awarded depending upon circumstances and achievement in internal assessments.
 The NPA follows the same units as the National 5 qualification.
-This option would be discussed with students during the academic year, depending on performance in the subject.
 There is no end exam for the NPA Group Award, just unit completion.